gabe565/trmnl-nightscout/README.md

 ## Usage

 TRMNL Nightscout is configured entirely via environment variables.
-The most important settings are the Nightscout URL and token.
+The most important settings are the Nightscout URL and the public image URL.
 See [config.md](config.md) for the full list of options.
 A minimal example:

 ```bash
 docker run -d \